stevenstefanov/ecommerce-backend/README.md

 ## Instalation

+This project is ran exclusively through the command line.
+Save the project to your local computer.
+Navigate inside the project folder and install all necessary dependencies by typing:

+``npm init``

+followed by:

+``npm install``

-This project is ran exclusively in Terminal.
-Clone project to local computer.
-Navigate your Terminal inside the folder where you've saved this project.
-Run "npm init" followed by "npm install" to get the required modules to properly run this program.
-Open db/schema.sql, copy the initial code, paste into MySQL Workbench to set up your database.
-Back in Terminal, ruun the seed file by typing "node seeds/index.js".
-Once that has fully run, run "node server" in your Terminal and press the Enter button to launch the server and connect to the database.
+Open db/schema.sql, copy the code, paste into MySQL Workbench to set up your database.
+Back in your command line, run the seed file by typing:

+``node seeds/index.js``

+Once that has fully run, type:

+``node server``

+in your the CLI and press the Enter button to launch the server and connect to the database.

 ## Usage

-Once the database is set up and the server is running, use a program like Insomnia to manipulate data on your backend.
-Navigate to http://localhost:3001/api/ and then add "products", "categories", or "tags" depending on what information you want.
+Once the database is set up and the server is running, use a program like **Insomnia** to manipulate data on your backend.
+Navigate to http://localhost:3001/api/ and then add **"products"**, **"categories"**, or **"tags"** depending on what information you want.
 This will allow you to pull all the data from those categories or to post new data.
-Add an additional "/" with an id to select a single object which can be read, updated or deleted.
+Add an additional "/" with an **id** to select a single object which can be **read**, **updated** or **deleted**.

 ## Credits

 Thank you to Columbia's Full-Stack Web Developer bootcamp for all the assistance and for teaching me all that I have learned.
-Credit also goes to Google for helping me find any needed resource.

 ## Licence